VolmitSoftware/docs/wormholes/12-placeholderapi.md

 title: "PlaceholderAPI"
 description: "Wormholes documentation: PlaceholderAPI"
 published: true
-date: 2026-08-09T00:00:00.000Z
+date: 2026-08-12T00:00:00.000Z
 tags: "wormholes"
 editor: markdown
 dateCreated: 2026-08-09T00:00:00.000Z
 ---
 Wormholes registers a PlaceholderAPI expansion under the identifier `wormholes`.
 Server keys describe plugin-wide state; player keys describe the one portal selected for that player from a published snapshot.
 Values are plain strings; there is no Wormholes compile dependency for consumers.

-For integrator lifecycle, threading, and compile notes see [API - PlaceholderAPI](/wormholes/22-api-placeholderapi).
+For integrator lifecycle, threading, and compile notes see [22 - API - PlaceholderAPI](/wormholes/22-api-placeholderapi).

 ## Dependency